omar-florez/scratch_mlp/docs/index.md

 The below figure depicts some of the Math used to train a neural network.
 We will make sense of this during this article.
 The reader may find interesting that a neural network is a stack of modules with different purposes:

-- Input X feeds a neural network with raw data that is stored in a matrix in which observations are rows and dimensions are columns
+- Input X feeds a neural network with raw data, which is stored in a matrix in which observations are rows and dimensions are columns
 - Weights W1 map input X to the first hidden layer.
 Weights W1 work then as a linear kernel
-- To avoid numbers go out of range, we scale values to 0-1 using a Sigmoid activation function, obtaining the activations of the first hidden layer h1
+- To avoid numbers go out of range, we scale values to 0-1 using a Sigmoid function, obtaining the activations of the first hidden layer h1

 ![alt text](https://raw.githubusercontent.com/omar-florez/scratch_mlp/master/docs/assets/overview.png "Logo Title Text 1")